snowboardit/website/content/projects/fsa-db/index.md

 This makes up about half of the system to achieve a more efficient billing process.
 The other half I imagine to consist of two main parts:

 1. **UI**: When a new flight is entered through the UI, a row is automatically created in the billing table with a `pending` status.
+We can also achieve this with a database trigger.

-2. **Service**: A program that runs indefinitely checks every `x` minutes for flights with the `pending` status.
-If there are items that match that criteria, the program will gather data required to bill, then attempts to send that data to QuickBooks.
-To establish a connection to QuickBooks, use of an API and a service-specific key will be necessary.
+2. **Service**: A program runs indefinitely and checks the `bill` table every `x` minutes for flights with the `pending` status.
+If there are items that match that criteria, the program will gather data required to invoice the individual, then attempts to send that data to QuickBooks.
+If data is sent to QuickBooks successfully, the system then sets the bill status to `sent`.

+Defining a reasonable interval between each system check of the bill table for `pending` status records will be necessary, as this will allow a billing admin enough time to find and mark the bill as `cancelled`.
+In contrast, if the interval was, for example 1 minute, that would not allow the billing admin to mark the bill as `cancelled` prior to it being sent to QuickBooks.

+> **NOTE:** To establish a connection to QuickBooks, use of an API and a service-specific key will be required.

 `person_operations`